FinnArundel/codewordsRMIT/week_09/README.md

 ```

 ## Overlap
 In testing the code I discovered the issue that sometimes the words generate too close together, making the sentence illegible.
 To fix this I wanted to create a feature that would only generate the words to the screen if there was enough distance between the words.
-This [tutorial](https://www.youtube.com/watch?v=XATr_jdh-44) was helpful in learning the dist() function which I needed to figure out the distance between the nodes.
-This [sketch](https://www.openprocessing.org/sketch/28023) was helpful I figuring out a way in which one word could communicate to all the other words.
-This [tutorial](https://www.youtube.com/watch?v=lm8Y8TD4CTM&t=206s) was helpful in figuring out a way I could reset the sketch if there was an overlap.
+This [tutorial](https://www.youtube.com/watch?v=XATr_jdh-44) was helpful in learning the dist() function which I needed to figure out the distance between the nodes, I used this [sketch](https://www.openprocessing.org/sketch/28023) in figuring out a way in which one word could communicate to all the other words.
+This [tutorial](https://www.youtube.com/watch?v=lm8Y8TD4CTM&t=206s) helped me in figuring out a way I could reset the sketch if there was an overlap.
 Ultimately combining all these different elements, I wrote this.

 ``` javascript
 let overlapping = false;